chrisfarnham/seefarblog/_sections/POTA_in_VT_Lord_State_Forest.md

 ## First Vermont activation

 This is my first activation in Vermont.
 I find myself in Vermont fairly frequently for skiing and visiting friends.
-Easy to setup rigs like the KH1 and my new QBV 40/20 antenna allow me to get in some quick, easy radio time in between skiing and friends.
+Easy to setup rigs like the KH1 and my new QBV 40/20 antenna allow me to get in some quick, easy radio fun in as well.